yast/yast.github.io/blog/how_to_write.md

 ## Documentation

-The site uses Jekyll framework for generating the pages and Kramdown (a Markdown flavor) for the blog posts.
+The site uses the Jekyll framework for generating the pages and Kramdown syntax (a Markdown flavor) for the blog posts.

+Here you can find the relevant documentation:

 - The [Kramdown quick reference](https://kramdown.gettalong.org/quickref.html)
 - The [Kramdown documentation](https://kramdown.gettalong.org/syntax.html)